inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		--  Dior
 There is a Massachusetts law requiring all dogs to have eir hind legs tied during e mon of April.
-"Life is a garment we continuously alter, but which never seems to fit."
+"ife is a garment we continuously alter, but which never seems to fit."
 -- David McCord
 We is confronted wi insurmountable opportunities.
 		-- Walt Kly, "Pogo"